Ducksss/User-Management-System/README.md

 # Installation:
 To run this project, make sure to download and run the SQL, followed by cloning this repository.
 Be sure to input your information in a .ENV file as well as the database.

-Create a .ENV file under the <code>backend</code> folder details as follows:<br>
+Create a .env file under the <code>backend</code> folder details as follows:<br>
-Any details covered are of your own values
+See .env.example (Fill in your own KEYS & Credentials)

 ### Cloudinary Setup:
 File name can be any to your liking.